DeanLemans/deanlemans.github.io/content/00-raw/rymes_and_poems.md

 AND STILL THE CHAINS MEND, AND YOU WEAKEN THEM ONCE AGAIN, and opportunity has rissen.
 [The (@-£8'-3) and THE ( ;?!@+4) wish too be freed and unite/merge/be greater then the sum of their parts.]
 Wield the chains, grab and pull, open the door and grab unlock the door.
 Dont run away from your problems anymore, YOU IS I AND I IS YOU.
 REBEL AGAINST FATE.
 Calculate, CLAW, find.
 But most of all, Continue/CONTINUE
-See [Rymes, Poems, and Rough pieces](<../../00-raw/Rymes, Poems, and Rough pieces.md>) for unfinished stuff

  ---

  I twitch and write in burning agony.
-This is an end too humankind, but difiance roaring voice rages across the land.
+This is an end off humankind, but defiance roaring voice rages across the land.
 This is not the end.
 Humans said.
 And so it became humankind war cry
-And so they screamed and twitch and rage.
+And so they screamed and twitched and raged. weathered and half broken we survived
-And they survived

 ---

+## 3 of all, 3 of none

 Kindle the flame.
 The soul
 Improve the vessel.
 The body